dmdorman/Untitled-TTRPG/Rules.md

-    Hard to Hit (1): attacking characters have a -1 to their attack roll Accurate (1): character has +1 to hit on their attack roll Berserker (2): each time you end a turn next to an enemy +2 temporary defense per adjacent enemy (up to 6)
+    Hard to Hit (1): attacking characters have a -1 to their attack roll Accurate (1): character has +1 to hit on their attack roll Berserker (2): each time you end a turn next to an enemy +2 temporary defense per adjacent enemy (up to 6) Amorphous (1): hit zones do not affect this character No Weak Points (2): character does not have Weak Point hit zone

 =========== Combat ===========
 To make an attack a character must use an ability.
 To hit a target roll 1d10.
 The roll is modified by a few things such as positioning, relative size, and cover.